cargocult/rowan-python/docs/source/userguide/mvc.rst

 identity, for example, or the URL they asked for.
 Other bits of context control how the rest of the code should do its job: where on the hard-drive the HTML template files are kept, for example, or the name of the database to connect to.
+This latter type of context information you might expect to be either found in a configuration or settings file (as in Django), or be dictated by convention and hard-coded into the framework (as in Rails).

-One of the most powerful (and unusual) features of Rowan is its ability to have context change when a request is being processed.
+One of the most powerful and unusual features of Rowan is its ability to have context change when a request is being processed.
 In Rowan, controllers work together to generate a response for the user.
 One controller can temporarily change or add to the context for